Ruv

 add the following paragraphs at the end:

-If the definition found is an immediate word,
+If the found definition is an immediate word,

-the top return value is 1.
+then the top output parameter is 1.

-the found definition is not necessarily an immediate word.
+the found definition is not necessarily an immediate word,

 whose compilation semantics are implemented